 Then, she grabbed some bars of soap in a fabric bag, blew some air into the bag and suddenly she had an enormous bouquet of foam in her hands.
 She covered me in soapy foam, firmly rubbing and massaging me.
 It felt so good that I closed my eyes and started to drift off into a relaxed stupor.
 I only snapped out of my spaced out state when she gently slapped my ass and gestured for me to roll over so she could rinse me down again.

 All in all, if you don’t mind the naked-ness… getting scrubbed and massaged at the Sulphur Baths is a must-do experience in Georgia.
-Afterward that wonderful woman scrubbed 8 years of travel grime off me with that mitt, I felt incredibly relaxed and my skin felt so ridiculously soft.
+After that wonderful woman scrubbed 8 years of travel grime off me with that mitt, I felt incredibly relaxed and my skin felt so ridiculously soft.

 The New Years Fireworks Are Impressive